-Starting with the 2022-2023 school year, JCC has implemented a new calendar, where about every other Monday is a Teacher In-service, no students, where we work on school improvement.
-The staff read "Mindset: The New Psychology of Success" by Carol Dweck and held group discussions about the book.
+Starting with the 2023-2024 school year, JCC has implemented a new calendar, where about every other Monday is a Teacher In-service, no students, where we work on school improvement.
+This year we began reading "Mindset: The New Psychology of Success" by Carol Dweck.
+During each workday we meet with our assigned reading groups to have a discussion about the chapter that we read.
 A copy of the slides and questions is included in the folder.
-New staff are reading and discussing the Dweck book to foster a growth mindset with them.